 I love gifting experiential gifts or gifts that encourage memory making.
 This blue and white stripe picnic basket is just that!
 Gift this to the grandmillennial who would rather put together her own cheese board in a park then rely on someone else to do it.

-Dixie Designs is an incredible source for beautiful paper goods.
+Dogwood Hill is an incredible source for beautiful paper goods.
 They have every type of stationery you’d ever want!
 Grandmillennials understand the power of a handwritten note so this is a thoughtful gift.
 You can order sets of between 10 – 500 cards (even just 10 cards is a great gift)!

 Lycette Designs is a Palm Beach based needlepoint shop run by fellow grandmillennial, Jessica.
 In true grandmillennial fashion, She named her shop after her great grandmother.
 Jessica has a super fun selection of needlepoint designs including a great selection of cheeky sayings!